 Deciding where to stay in Budapest can be difficult, to say the least.
 There are so many parts of the Hungarian capital city that have more pros than cons when it boils down to choice of accommodation and the attractions that are encompassed within it.
 Making a final decision on which part will suit you best is a bit like trying to solve a maze puzzle and ending up banging your head against the wall.

 Reading through this ultimate neighborhood guide to Budapest will help you turn the right corner and find the solution to your problem without causing you a lump in the middle of your forehead.

-One thing you should know before you start researching where to stay in Budapest is that the city is divided into districts, each of which is individually numbered.
+One thing you should know before you start where to stay in Budapest is to explore how to get around in Budapest.
+The city is divided into districts, each of which is individually numbered.
 District One is the most central and the rest radiate out numerically from there, which makes things a lot simpler.
-The districts are also named, but believe it, if you're trying to get around in Budapest, saying District Sixteen is a lot easier than trying to pronounce Rakosszentmihaly.

 No matter how long or where you stay in Budapest there'll be a time when you may need to leave your bags somewhere.
 If so, you'll find Bounce's luggage storage in Budapest has you covered.
 Bounce luggage lockers are situated in convenient locations throughout the city so you'll always be able to access your belongings when you need them.

 District I, Várkerület or the Castle District, is in the very historic heart of Budapest alongside the River Danube.
 It is one of the oldest parts of the city and contains many of Budapest's major landmarks and monuments.
 The Castle District was one of the first parts of Budapest to be settled in the mid-13th century and that's notable in the narrow streets lined with old buildings and churches.